-Give chicken thighs or breasts a long marinade in Green Goddess dressing, and char them to perfection on the grill along with sweet red onions.
+Give grilled chicken thighs or breasts a long pre-cook marinade in Green Goddess dressing, and then char them to perfection along with sweet red onions.
 Then dollop more herby dressing on them for good measure and eat dinner under the stars.

 Well, it was inevitable.
 Last week, after complaining that the summer had been so cold after a spring that was so cold and a winter that was so very cold, we finally got hit with the annual New York heatwave.
 And to the friends and family members who always say “OMG I love this heat!
 I could take it all year round!”, I literally do not know who you are and please get off me with your sweaty hug.
 While we were merrily cavorting around the garden a few days ago, tending to the herbs, the tomato plants and the budding zucchinis, now we’re staring sadly through the window from the air-conditioned interior.
 It may look pretty out there, but just half an hour in the sun and we both tend to go all Mad Max Fury Road.
 And nobody wants that.

 So if we can’t go to the herbs, the herbs must come to us.
 And that’s best achieved in the form of Green Goddess dressing.
 If you’re not familiar with it, it’s basically a fancied up ranch, loaded up with Greek yogurt, a little mayonnaise, garlic and all the soft herbs in the garden.

 We like to make efficient use of our grill over the summer.
 The crowd-pleasing standards, like burgers or grilled veggies, are straightforward enough, but when we remember how incredibly easy it is to throw together a marinade full of seasonal green deliciousness, to kick up grilled chicken for example, anything less feels rather lazy.

 About the Sauce